kashav/fsql/README.md

 ##### Condition Syntax

-A single condition is made up of 3 parts: attribute, comparator, and value.
+A single condition is made up of 3 parts: attribute, operator, and value.

 ###### attribute

 A valid attribute is any of the following: `name`, `size`, `file`, `time`.

-###### comparator
+###### operator

-Comparators depend on the attribute.
+Operators depend on the attribute.

 For `name`: